jku-win-dke/f1-dwh-example/README.md

 ### 3. Hamilton 2023 — Places Gained per Race with LAG and Running Average (LAG + AVG)

-Start vs. finish position for each race, the change vs. the previous race, and the year-to-date running average of places gained.
+For the 2023 season and the driver Hamilton, return the Grand Prix round, race name, starting position, finishing position, places gained (start position − finishing position), the change in places gained compared to the previous race, and the cumulative season-to-date average of places gained.
+Compute the race-to-race change using LAG and the cumulative average using a windowed AVG function.
+Sort the output by Grand Prix round.

+The columns of the output should have the following names: grand_prix_round, race_name, start_position, end_position, gained_places, gain_diff_to_last_race, avg_gained_ytd

 ```sql
 SELECT